 01 of 13

 02 of 13

 03 of 13

-This interesting variation is known as a Zebra Angelfish.
-Although the stripes in this specimen are not dark, you can see that there is a total of four stripes.
-One through the eye, and three more on the body.
-Silver Angels have a total of only three stripes.
+This interesting variation is known as a zebra angelfish.
+Although the stripes in this specimen are not dark, you can see that there is a total of four stripes: one through the eye and three more on the body.
+The presence of four to six stripes distinguishes the zebra from the silver angel, which has only three stripes.
 Note the red eye in this fish, which is a sign of full maturity and good health.
-Not all varieties of Angels will develop a red eye.Continue to 5 of 11 below.
+Not all varieties develop the red eye.

 05 of 13

 Dusky Blushing Angelfish

 Can you pick out all the variations in this lovely fish?
 It definitely has veil genes in its makeup, as well as blushing cheeks.
 This fish also displays dusky black edges to the fins.
-Blushing Angelfish are among the most difficult to breed and are very sensitive to water conditions.
-Their beauty more than makes up for the extra effort required to keep them.
+Blushing angelfish are among the most difficult to breed and are very sensitive to water conditions.
+But their beauty more than makes up for the extra effort required to keep them.

 Golden Marble Angelfish

-Gold and Silver Angelfish
+Gold Angelfish With Silver Angelfish